schadokar/schadokar.dev/content/to-the-point/how-to-create-a-linux-vm-in-azure/index.md

 ---
-title: "Create a Linux VM in Azure"
+title: "How to create a Linux VM in Azure?"
 date: 2020-03-27T14:56:35+05:30
 description: "Learn how to create and configure a linux vm in microsoft azure cloud."
 categories: ["Tutorial", "2-the-point", "to-the-point", "Cloud"]